mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

 It turns out that in a bash pipline command, all the commands in the pipeline start at the same time.

-I wrote a proof of concept with two simple bash scripts. `jobA` starts, sleeps for three seconds, prints to stdout, sleeps for two more seconds, then exits:
+To demonstrate parallel execution in a bash pipeline, I wrote a proof of concept with two simple bash scripts.

+`jobA` starts, sleeps for three seconds, prints to stdout, sleeps for two more seconds, then exits:

 {{<inline-file filename="jobA" language="bash">}}